Monday, November 25, 2024

 When I started karate in 1979, it was mainly for self-defense, but I did become interested in the Asian aesthetic and some martial wisdom—as much as a teenager could.

-Then, as an awkward high schooler, my need for self-defense grew and overshadowed any aesthetic.
+Then, as an awkward high schooler, my need for self-defense grew and overshadowed any aesthetic musings.
 My experience with trauma and feeling alienated was in full bloom.
 When my karate school closed, I got darker and more aggressive, which lasted for a few years.
 At that time, I met Rocky Graziano, Jake La Motta, and a few other famous boxers.
 After that experience, I felt kind of turned off by fighting.
-Even as a 17-year-old in pre-politically correct days, hearing the N-word shouted out when a Black former Heavyweight champion entered the room didn't sit right—adding to that their faces had been remodeled from being hit in the face so many times.
+Even as a 17-year-old in pre-politically correct days, hearing the N-word shouted out when a Black former Heavyweight champion entered the room didn't sit right—adding to that their faces had been remodeled from being hit there so many times.

-After a series of profound life changes, I left everything in NY and decided to hitchhike to California as a free spirit.
-I eventually landed in Taos, NM, and some magical things happened to me.
-It was indeed a spiritual transformation.
-Unfortunately, I was on the receiving end of some nasty experiences and witnessed the backstabbing common in art.
+After a series of profound life changes, I left everything in NY and decided to hitchhike to California as a free spirit, taking a copy of the Tao Teh Ching with me.
+I eventually landed in Taos, NM, and some truly magical things sparked a spiritual transformation.
+Unfortunately, I was on the receiving end of some nasty experiences and witnessed the backstabbing all too common in the art world.
 To be clear, I was also not in a mentally healthy space either.
 So I left Taos and headed to Seattle just when grunge took off, and I felt at home there.
-After more backstabbing experiences in art, I began questioning what art offers me.
+After more backstabbing experiences in the art world, I began questioning what art even offers me.
 I also became friends with the girlfriend of Alice In Chains’s Lead singer, Demri.
 I saw her 3 days before she was to die from a drug overdose.
 She looked like an old woman.
 When I heard she died, I knew this path wasn’t for me.
 The pursuit of fame is a black hole filled with backstabbing and an ever-present gravitational pull toward an early death.

 It seemed like the universe was looking out for me, and this theme kept coming up in my life; I knew I needed a change, and martial arts saved me once as a young man.
 So, I knew it was something I needed again.
 I attended an Aikido school in Seattle.
 I learned a great deal, but the teachers demanded a large amount of money for testing.
 When I said I didn’t know if I had it, the teacher yelled at me.
 I knew right there I was done with that school.
 Moreover, I was experiencing some pain from injuries as a young man, so I spoke with my Naturopathic Doctor, and he suggested I take Tai Chi.
 I had already been doing a lot of acupuncture for the pain, so it seemed like a natural progression.